acg/dream-deploys/README.md

 They're not hard to do.
 So why do most shops struggle on, afraid to deploy because the site will be unavailable, in an inconsistent state, or both during a deployment window?
 Let's conquer our fear!
 Let's deploy whenever we damn well feel like it.

 This is a tiny demo project.
 It's purpose is to convince you that Dream Deploys are not only possible, they're easy.

+To live the dream, you don't need much:

+- You don't need a fancy load balancer.

+- You don't need magic "clustering" infrastructure.

+- You don't need a queue system.

-You don't need a fancy load balancer.
-You don't need magic "clustering" infrastructure.
-You don't even need multiple instances of your server running.
+- You don't need a message bus or fancy IPC.

+- You don't even need multiple instances of your server running.

 All you need is a couple old-school Unix tricks.

 ## A Quick Demo